 Why is Potsdam worth a visit?

-Given the proximity of Potsdam to Berlin (it is located just 25 kilometers southwest of the German capital) it is a good idea to reserve a day of your vacation to make a trip to this ancient city that was the residence of the Prussian kings and the German kaisers and thus get to know a little better the surroundings of Berlin.
+Given the proximity of Potsdam to Berlin (it is located just 25 kilometers southwest of the German capital) is a good idea to reserve a day of your vacation to make a trip to this ancient city that was the residence of the Prussian kings and German kaisers and get to know a little better the surroundings of Berlin.

-In fact, it is said that Potsdam represents the ideal fusion between nature, history and art and in my opinion there is some truth in it because anyone who has ever visited Potsdam knows that it is a jewel.
+In fact, it is said that Potsdam represents the ideal fusion of nature, history and art and in my opinion there is some truth in it because anyone who has ever visited Potsdam knows that it is a jewel.

 If you like the historical theme, and specifically this period, you can combine the visit to Berlin and Potsdam with the visit to the concentration camp Sachsenhausen, which is also located very close to the capital of Germany.
 I tell you more about it in the post Visiting the Sachsenhausen concentration camp.